River Point | LEED Gold | Photo: Roman Grant

 Expedited review

-In a time crunch? at least 20 business days (please allow longer if you are paying by check) prior to submitting an application to request an expedited review to cut your review time in half (reduced from 20-25 business days to 10-12 business days per review phase).
-Please note that there is an additional charge for this service, and GBCI鈥檚 ability to fulfill your request depends on their current review capacity.
+Expedited reviews may be available upon request. at least 20 business days (please allow longer if you are paying by check) prior to submitting an application to request an expedited review to cut your review time in half (reduced from 20-25 business days to 10-12 business days per review phase).
+Please note that there is an additional charge for this service, and GBCI’s ability to fulfill your request depends on their current review capacity.
 If your request can be accommodated, GBCI will confirm availability and provide an updated review schedule for your project.

 Submitting an inquiry

 Credit Interpretation Ruling (CIR): A CIR allows you to obtain technical guidance related to a particular credit or facet of the LEED rating system.
 Our review team will let you know if your interpretation of a particular credit or prerequisite is consistent with published rating system requirements.
 When it comes time to submit your application for review, you will need to provide documentation demonstrating fulfillment of the CIR and indicate the approved CIR within your application for certification.
-You may file an appeal if you are not satisfied with the result of your CIR using the process above.
 Keep in mind, also, that CIRs are not precedent setting; your project team can only utilize the ruling for the project under which the CIR was submitted.
 CIRs for LEED commercial projects are filed through LEED Online.

 LEED Interpretation: Administered by USGBC, LEED Interpretations focus on the evolution of the LEED rating system and are published periodically in the form of official addenda.
 They are developed through a deliberative process involving LEED committees.
 Like Project CIRs, LEED Interpretations provide answers to technical inquiries about applying LEED in situations not already addressed by the rating systems, reference guides and MPRs.
 They differ from Project CIRs in that, as USGBC issued addenda, these rulings are precedent-setting and applicable to all projects registered in the future.
 As in the case with all addenda, projects registered before a LEED Interpretation is published may voluntarily elect to follow these revisions.
 You can access published LEED Interpretations online in our searchable addenda database.

-Contesting a review ruling: If resolution of a technical issue related to a review ruling has not been achieved via and discussion with GBCI reviewers, GBCI has put in-place a whereby a project team may challenge the accuracy of a review decision regarding the sufficiency of already submitted materials.
-Please refer to the GBCI Review Challenge Policy which outlines the process for doing so.
+If resolution of a technical issue related to a review ruling has not been achieved via and discussion with GBCI reviewers, GBCI has a whereby a project team may challenge the accuracy of a review decision regarding the sufficiency of already submitted materials.

 Important considerations